Born from NASA technology and perfected for sleep.

 Using our sleep cycle calculator will give you an ideal time to go to sleep based on your wake-up time so that you can fit in the right number of cycles.
 Furthermore, it will calculate it so that you won’t wake up during deep sleep.

-The sleep calculator is a guide to help you understand your sleep routine.
-If you want to aim for 8 hours of sleep, you could also count backwards by the time you need to wake up to help you figure out when to go to sleep.
+Our sleep cycle calculator is a guide to help you understand your sleep routine.
+If you want to aim for 8 hours of sleep, you could also count backwards by the time you need to wake up to help you figure out when to go to bed.

 General